webr3/hyperdata/README.md

 - **Lexical Space**: `name-fragment` OR `full-IRI`
 - **Description**: Potentially establishes a unique universally quantified `full-IRI` for the property.
 - **Behavior**:
-  - If the `full-IRI` cannot be determined to have a hyperdata description after successfully dereferencing the hyperdata document to which it belongs, it should be treated as traditional json object property name (it's lexical string form).
+  - If the `full-IRI` cannot be determined to have a hyperdata description after successfully dereferencing the associated hyperdata document or some other out of band method, it should be treated as traditional json object property name (it's lexical string form `name-fragment`).
-  - If the `full-IRI` belongs to a different hyperdata namespace to the current in-scope `@namespace`, the property MAY be treated as a Mixin.
+  - If the `full-IRI` belongs to a different hyperdata namespace than the current in-scope `@namespace`, the property MAY be treated as a Mixin.
   - If the `full-IRI` belongs to a different `@class` than the one specified for the in-scope object, the property MAY be treated as a Mixin.